 Contact your utility provider directly to request a comprehensive list of available rebates and incentives—most offer free home energy audits that identify specific upgrades qualifying for immediate cash back, often ranging from $50 for LED lightbulbs to $2,000 for HVAC system replacements.
 Download your state’s energy office database of approved contractors who understand program requirements and can handle rebate paperwork as part of their service, eliminating application confusion and ensuring you receive every dollar you’re entitled to.

-Bundle multiple efficiency upgrades in a single project timeline to maximize …
+Bundle multiple efficiency upgrades in a single project timeline to maximize incentive …

 Technician measuring indoor air quality with handheld meter and tripod sampler beneath a ceiling vent in a modern office; blurred glass partitions, HVAC vents, and workers in the background.